danielsdeleo/chef-mac-pkg-prototype/notes.md

 to customize the installer with branding and license (optionally you can let the user pick amongst multiple packages within the "container" if you include more than one package).

+# Disk Images

+Disk images are more difficult to generate in an automated fashion.

+## Easily Make "Ugly" Images:

+It's easy enough to make uncustomized dmgs from a directory:

+    hdiutil create chef.dmg -srcfolder Chef -volname "Chef Client" -type SPARSE -ov

+## Customized Images

+Customized images are a lot harder.
+As best I can tell, the information that customizes a Disk Image lives in the `.DS_Store` file which is a binary blob and doesn't seem to have any command line interface.

+There seem to be two main ways to customize the disk image, both of which are described here: http://stackoverflow.com/questions/96882/how-do-i-create-a-nice-looking-dmg-for-mac-os-x-using-command-line-tools

+1. Use a bunch of applescript to drive the finder and set the attributes as desired.
+2. Create a template disk image with everything set just so, then unmount it and keep it around as a template.

+I didn't try the applescript approach.

+## Template Disk Image

+### Creating the Template

+I created the template like shown below.
+This creates a 256 MB disk image file that is read/write.

+    hdiutil create template.dmg -volname "Chef Client" -fs "HFS+" -size 256M

+Then I opened it in the finder.
+I then created a `.background` directory inside of it using:

+    mkdir /Volumes/Chef\ Client/.background_image

+Then I copied the background image there with cp.
+Next, I `cd`'d to that directory and opened it in the finder with `open .`

+In the finder window for the disk image, I used the "show view options" menu to set the background (by dragging it from the finder window for the `.background_image` directory.

+Next, I copied the chef-mac.pkg file into the disk image directory.

+Then, I fucked around with the grid sizing and such until everything looked okay, then unmounted the disk image.

+Finally, I gzipped the template.dmg file (it's a 256M file, but compresses down to the actual size of the contents).

+### Updating the Template

+I didn't do this step, but the basic idea is that you copy and unzip the template and then mount the disk image with `hdiutil`.
+You should be able to replace the `chef-mac.pkg` file using `mv` without disrupting the positioning of the file when viewed in the finder.
+When this is done, unmount the disk image.
+For the purposes of the example below, it should be named `chef-stage.dmg`

+### Converting the Disk Image to Compressed

+Converting the disk image to compressed format will make it read only and shrink the unused space to reduce the file size.

+    hdiutil convert chef-stage.dmg -format UDZO -o chef.dmg

+The resulting `chef.dmg` file is the final product that you want to ship.